stong/flare-on-2024-writeups/10-catbert/README.md

 # 10: Catbert

 Its a uefi shell application that decrypts files, the decryption for each file needs a password.
 The password is checked by a VM that's embedded in each encrypted file, so basically the gimmick is you have to solve three flag checker VMs.
+Each file has one third of the flag

 If you solve all three flag checkers then you win the challenge.

 The bios itself is not interesting, it's just seabios i'm pretty sure.
 The shell application itself is also basically just some shit slapped on top of the one from edk2.
 So i compiled a fresh shell application on edk2 with the same toolchain and settings (vs2019, Emulator x64) and used that to make a FLIRT signature library.
 That gave us a lot of symbols which is very good

+You can run this shit in qemu with `qemu-system-x86_64 -bios bios.bin -drive format=raw,file=disk.img`

+Actually i wasted a ton of time because it requires an extremely up-to-date qemu and it was just triple faulting -.- Super fucking lame, only figured out when turned on more debug tracing in qemu

 ```c
 __int64 DecryptFile(void *a1)